 - pack all the

-medicines you will need, including malaria tablets if needed, and a
+medicines you will need for your trip, including malaria tablets if

 copy of the prescription.
 Antiseptic cream is not available

-in Ecuador (locals use alcohol as an antiseptic).
-If you are
+in Ecuador (locals use alcohol as an antiseptic), so you might like to

 going off the beaten track, you might consider taking a travel

-first-aid kit with sterile needles in case of emergency.
+first-aid kit with sterile needles in case of emergency, also perhaps

 your travel companion's

 whilst you carry their policy in yours.
-Keep an electronic
+Have a note of the

 copy online in your email account as